FlashLips: 100-FPS Mask-Free Latent Lip-Sync using Reconstruction Instead of Diffusion or GANs: Training Details

 All Stage~1 editors (Reconstruction and \emph{LipsChange}) operate on the SDXL VAE latent grid (stride~8).
 The \emph{input} is the channel-wise concatenation of the masked target latent, the identity-adapted reference latent $f_{\text{ref}}(\mathbf{z}_{\text{ref}})$, and the lips–pose vector tiled to the latent resolution; this totals \textbf{52} channels in our implementation.
 The network predicts a \textbf{4‑channel latent residual} that is added to the masked latent and decoded by the frozen VAE. \emph{LipsChange} shares the same backbone and is initialized from the Reconstruction network weights for mask‑free self‑refinement.

-\textbf{UNet.} \Cref{tab:unet_arch} summarizes the UNet model: we use ResNet2D blocks (GroupNorm (GN) 32, SiLU, $3{\times}3$ convolutions).
+\textbf{U-Net.} \Cref{tab:unet_arch} summarizes the U-Net model: we use ResNet2D blocks (GroupNorm (GN) 32, SiLU, $3{\times}3$ convolutions).
 The down path increases the number of channels from \(384 \!\rightarrow\!
 512 \!\rightarrow\!
 640\) using average-pooling for downsampling; the up path mirrors this structure with skip concatenations and resize–conv upsampling, ending with GN+SiLU+Conv to 4 channels.
 This backbone yields the best throughput (see \Cref{tab:speed}) while preserving identity and background consistency and confining edits to the mouth.

 \textbf{Transformer.} \Cref{tab:transformer_arch} summarizes the ViT-style model: a $1{\times}1$ input projection (52\(\rightarrow\)128), followed by GN and a $1{\times}1$ lift to 1024 channels; then 16 BasicTransformerBlocks (LayerNorm, MHSA with 16 heads \(\times\) 64 dim, GEGLU MLP with \(4\times\) expansion); followed by $1{\times}1$ projections back to 4 output channels.
 Convolutional pre-/post-projections preserve the 2D grid, while attention improves global consistency at the cost of lower FPS.